flarum/docs/guide/startdiscussion.md

 ## User Handbook
 ### Starting a Discussion

-Discussions can be started once you are logged in, to begin click on **Start a Discussion** to the left hand side of your screen.
+Discussions can be started once you are logged in, to begin, click on **Start a Discussion** to the left-hand side of your screen.
 The button for this looks like this:

 ![SS - Start a discussion button](687474703a2f2f692e696d6775722e636f6d2f3273757538696c2e706e67.png)